-Phenolic compounds present in dried plum prevents the deposition of fat on walls of arteries.Additionally, high potassium content of prunes have shown beneficial effect on cardiovascular health.
+Phenolic compounds present in dried plum prevents the deposition of fat on walls of arteries.Additionally, high potassium content of prunes has shown beneficial to cardiovascular health.

 The characteristic phenolic compounds and their metabolites may also act as antibacterial agents in both gastrointestinal and urinary tracts.

 Dried plum significantly increases bone mineral density in comparison with dried apples.
-Dried plums significantly improves the bone mineral density in postmenopausal women in part due to suppressing the rate of of bone turnover and bone resorption.
+Dried plums significantly improve the bone mineral density in postmenopausal women in part due to suppressing the rate of bone turnover and bone resorption.

 Image source: Shutterstock